bank8426/try-express-mongodb/README.md

   - dayjs - as a date and time library for date comparison and formatting dates and times

   - cookie-parser - as a middleware for a cookie parsing tool.
-It does nothing in this project since we use a JWT token in the `Authorization` header. `cookie-parser` was added following a tutorial video.
-But there are use cases for it when implementing `frontend`
+Added follow a tutorial video and does nothing in this project since we use a JWT token in the `Authorization` header.

-    - On `frontend`
+    - But there are use cases in security when implement `frontend` side

       - Use `HTTP only cookie` to store JWT token instead of storing it in `localStorage` to prevent `XSS attack`